mcapuccini/SparkNow/README.md

 export PACKER_IMAGE_NAME="SparkNow_spark-1.6.1-hadoop2.6"
-export PACKER_SOURCE_IMAGE_NAME="Ubuntu 14.04" #this may be different in your OpenStack tenancy export PACKER_NETWORK="" # your OpenStack tenancy private network id export PACKER_FLAVOUR="" # the instance flavor that you want to use to build SparkNow export PACKER_AVAILABILITY_ZONE="" # an availability zone name in your OpenStack tenancy export PACKER_FLOATING_IP_POOL="" # a floating IP pool in your OpenStack tenancy
+export PACKER_SOURCE_IMAGE_NAME="Ubuntu 14.04" #this may be different in your OpenStack tenancy export PACKER_NETWORK="" # your OpenStack tenancy private network id export PACKER_FLAVOR="" # the instance flavor that you want to use to build SparkNow export PACKER_AVAILABILITY_ZONE="" # an availability zone name in your OpenStack tenancy export PACKER_FLOATING_IP_POOL="" # a floating IP pool in your OpenStack tenancy
 ```